bitovi/academy/src/react-vite/06-routing/routing.md

-React Router works by matching the segments of the browser's URL path to components, i.e. each segment of the URL's path corresponds to a particular React component based on the segment's value.
-The mapping of a segment's value to a component is done through a collection of `RouteObject` items that are passed to the router when it is initialized.
+React Router works by matching the segments of the browser's URL path to components, i.e. each segment of the URL's path corresponds to a particular React component based on the segment’s value.
+The mapping of a segment’s value to a component is done through a collection of `RouteObject` items that are passed to the router when it is initialized.